gandigap/rsschool-devops-course-tasks/README.md

  - Run `kubectl get nodes` to check.

  ## PS.
 December-man helped me with this task and he allowed to use his configuration.
 I will try to refactor code in future.
 But he saved me in this hard time

+ ## Task 4
+ - Complete command in terminal `terrafor apply`
+ - Connect to k3s_server use `ssh -L 8080:localhost:8080 k3s_server`
+ - Complete command `kubectl --namespace jenkins port-forward svc/my-jenkins 8080:8080` for connect to jenkins in browser on local machine
+ - Open in browser page `http://localhost:8080` and run you project